-Abercastle is a small harbour on Pembrokeshire's north coast.
+Abercastle is a small harbour / beach on Pembrokeshire's north coast.
 A small (free) parking area overlooks the beach and access to the shore is down a short slipway.
-There is a charge for launching - in 2014 it's £5 for small boats and £1 for canoes.
-Other facilities include toilets and a picnic table.
+Facilities here include (seasonal) toilets and a picnic table.
 The village of Trefin is a short walk away, and has a cafe and a pub.

 The beach is mostly seaweed strewn sand, with the tidal island of Ynys y Castell on the eastern side.